fmaussion/fmaussion.github.io/posts/iceland_trek/04_day.md

     <a href="/images/blog/iceland/d4_notmuch.JPG" >
     <img src="/images/blog/iceland/d4_notmuch.JPG" alt="Image missing" width="100%" />
     </a>
-    <figcaption>There's not much here.</figcaption>
+    <figcaption>There's not much here...</figcaption>
 </figure>

 <figure>
     <a href="/images/blog/iceland/d4_secondpb.JPG" >
     <img src="/images/blog/iceland/d4_secondpb.JPG" alt="Image missing" width="100%" />
     </a>
     <figcaption>The second problem of the day.
-We are too farth North and have
+We are too far North and have
-    to walk down the river about 500 m before finding a spot to cross.</figcaption>
+    to walk down the river for about 500 m before finding a spot to cross.</figcaption>
 </figure>

 Consequently we have to cross three more rivers but none of these is even close to comparable to the first one.
 We even elaborate our technique by crossing at the same time and staying at the same height, with Fabien crossing upstream such that he - just in case - slightly weakens the current for Conni.